Extremal Lagrangian tori in toric domains: Punctured spheres with local tangency constraints in cotangent bundles

 \subsection{Positive $S^1$-equivariant symplectic cohomology of cotangent bundles}

 Let $(X,\lambda)$ be a non-degenerate Liouville domain.
 In this document, we are interested in the case where $X$ is the unit codisk bundle $D^*T^n$ of the torus $T^n$ with a Riemannian metric $g$ coming from a small perturbation of the flat metric as described in Theorem \ref{perturb-metric}.
 An interesting invariant assigned to $(X,\lambda)$ is the positive $S^1$-equivariant symplectic cohomology, denoted by $\operatorname{SH^*_{S^1,+}}(X)$.
 There are two definitions of this invariant in the current literature.
 The first one, the older one, is using the Hamiltonian Floer theory framework; see {\cite{MR3868228, Pereira:2022ab, MR3671507}} for a reminder in this framework.
 The second one uses the symplectic field theory (SFT) framework and is called the \textit{linearized contact homology} \cite{MR3671507}.
-The definition using the SFT-framework is formally easier than the other but requires the existence of a suitable virtual perturbation scheme to define the curve count involved.
+The definition using the SFT-framework is more straightforward, modulo the virtual perturbation techniques needed to achieve transversality.
 We briefly recall the SFT-definition.
 Let

 be the $\mathbb{Q}$-vector space generated by the good\footnote{Let $\gamma$ be a closed Reeb orbit and $\bar{\gamma}$ be the underlying simple closed Reeb orbit.
 The closed Reeb orbit $\gamma$ is good if $\operatorname{CZ}^\tau(\gamma)$ and $\operatorname{CZ}^\tau(\bar{\gamma})$ have the same parity for some trivialization $\tau$.
 Recall that the parity of $\operatorname{CZ}^\tau(\cdot)$ does not depend on $\tau$. } Reeb orbits on $(\partial X, \lambda)$.
 Let $J$ be an SFT-admissible almost complex structure on $\widehat{X}$ such that $J|_{[0,\infty)\times \partial X}$ is the restriction of some SFT-admissible almost complex structure $J$ on the symplectization $(\mathbb{R}\times \partial X, d(e^r\lambda))$.
 The differential $\partial:\operatorname{CF^*_{S^1,+}}(X) \to \operatorname{CF^*_{S^1,+}}(X)$ is defined by